Penile Prosthetic Surgery

 5. When the device is in place, your doctor will close the cuts with stitches.
 Most of the time, getting a penile implant takes 45 minutes to an hour.

-2. Ask your doctor or nurse when you can do your usual things again.
-Most men can go back to sexual activity and physical activities that are hard on their bodies about 4 to 6 weeks after surgery.
+2. Ask your doctor or nurse when you can start physical and sexual activities.
+Most men can go back to sexual and physical activities in about 4 to 6 weeks after surgery.

 3. After you learn how to use the device, which usually takes 3 to 6 weeks after surgery, your doctor might suggest that you blow up and deflate inflatable penile implants to get used to using them and to stretch the area around the cylinders.